rhjdjong/PythonMatters/README.md

 That means that, unless I use platform-specific modules or extensions, my program developed on Linux will just work under Windows, and vice-versa.

-Because of my enthousiasm for Python, and becasue I continue to gain new insights in how Python works, I decided to write down what I found in this blog, in the hope that other people find it useful.
+Because of my enthousiasm for Python, and because I continue to gain new insights in how Python works, I decided to write down what I found in this blog, in the hope that other people find it useful.
 Have fun!